 • Tap Battery and then App Power Saving

-You can also set specific least used apps to always save power.
+You can also set specific least used apps always to save power.

 3. Uninstall Unused Apps